fedem-p/my_documentation_template/_sources/intro/intro2.md

-# A Simple intro Chapter 2
+# A Simple guide to markdown

-# Hardware support

 ## Heading 2